 Besides Mulan herself, the characterizations in the film round out the story well, especially the main villain Shan Yu.
 Like Frollo from Hunchback, Shan Yu is easily one of the most terrifying villains not because of magical powers, but because he is simply a human with a great evil to motivate him.
 The fact that these types of people can (and do) exist in the real world make the character that much more intimidating.
 Voiced by the late Miguel Ferrer, Shan Yu is the ruthless and calculating leader of the Huns capable both of feats of great physical strength as well as chilling and sadistic moments of taunting and one-liners.

 Animated in a genuinely scary manner, Shan Yu is indeed quite a foil for Mulan; the animation of this film is also another treat.
-While some Chinese critics expressed concern for an overly Western looking feel, the characters here from Mulan to Shang to the Emperor are not drawn in a stereotypical or mocking way, but with a genuine respect for Asian culture.
-The landscapes. clothing and colours are pleasing to the eye, capturing the different geographic locations in the film with great detail.
+While some Chinese critics expressed concern for an overly Western looking feel, the characters here from Mulan to Shang to the Emperor are not drawn in a stereotypical or mocking way, but with genuine respect for Asian culture.
+The landscapes. clothing and colors are pleasing to the eye, capturing the different geographic locations in the film with great detail.
 In one of the film’s most memorable scenes, wonderful computer-animated work is used to create a charging Hun army down a mountainside; this was certainly not just a “kids movie”!

 Celebrated composer Jerry Goldsmith created a greatly stirring musical backdrop infused with elements of Eastern sounds and instrumentation for Mulan’s score.
 Tracks like “Mulan’s Decision” and “Attack At the Wall” are among some of the highlights; ominous, exotic and at times genuinely unsettling (especially the booming timpani and high pitched strings to accompany Shan Yu and the Huns), Goldsmith’s score is a thrilling addition to the film, rivalled only by the delightful songs by composer Matthew Wilder and lyricist David Zippel.